 We are committed to providing our employees with a safe and comfortable working environment.
-With modern, well-appointed facilities, trained safety representatives, and robust ergonomics support, our employees have the tools they need to avoid accidents, injuries, and discomfort.
+With modern, well-appointed facilities, trained safety champions, and robust ergonomics support, our employees have the tools they need to avoid accidents, injuries, and discomfort at our facilities.

 Policies, Practices, and Training Materials

-Paychex is committed to providing our employees with a safe and comfortable working environment, and has a number of policies, practices, and training materials to help us accomplish this.
+Paychex is committed to providing our employees with a safe and comfortable working environment at our facilities, and has a number of policies, practices, and training materials to help us accomplish this.

 All employees can access the Safety and Ergonomics section of our internal website, which contains information, resources, and training to help them recognize and follow protocols when a potential safety concern may exist.